Feed the Birds Day

 History and Origin of Feed the Birds Day

 Feed the Birds Day was created by Bob Matthews of Rochester, NY in 2016.
 Matthews says this is a day that is vitally needed.
-As a result of cold and snowy weather, food sources are low and sometimes buried under the snow.
+As a result of cold and snowy weather, food sources are low and sometimes buried under the snow and ice.
 High-energy birdseed can save the lives of many backyard songbirds.

 Please feed your wild, backyard birds today and every day.